Emblem of Italy: Kingdom of Italy

 After twenty years, on 1 January 1890, the arms' exterior were slightly modified more in keeping with those of Sardinia.
 The fur mantling and lances disappeared and the crown was taken from the helmet to the pavilion, now sewn with crosses and roses.
 The Iron Crown of Lombardy was placed on the helmet, under the traditional Savoyan crest (a winged lionhead), which, together with the banner of Savoy from the former Sardinian arms, replaced the star of Italy.
-These arms remained in official use for 56 years until the birth of the Italian Republic and continue today as the dynastic arms of the head of the House of Savoy.
+These arms remained in official use for 56 years until the birth of the Italian Republic, and continued as the dynastic arms of the head of the House of Savoy.

-On 11 April 1929, the Savoy lions were replaced by Mussolini with fasces from the National Fascist Party shield.
+On 11 April 1929, the Savoy lions were replaced by Benito Mussolini with fasces from the National Fascist Party shield, which had been previously depicted accollé.
 After his dismissal and arrest on 25 July 1943 however, the earlier version was briefly restored until the emblem of the new Repubblica Italiana was adopted, after the institutional referendum on the form of the state, held on 2 June 1946.
 This is celebrated in Italy as Festa della Repubblica.